Analysts Offer Insights on Healthcare Companies: Teleflex (TFX), Sanofi (OtherSNYNF) and Neurocrine (NBIX)

 Sanofi (SNYNF)

-Jefferies analyst Peter Welford maintained a Buy rating on Sanofi today and set a price target of EUR110.00.
+In a report released today, Peter Welford from Jefferies maintained a Buy rating on Sanofi, with a price target of EUR110.00.
 The company’s shares closed last Thursday at $94.28.

 Welford has an average return of 7.1% when recommending Sanofi.